Syntax and semantics¶

 range of stimuli.
 Deterministic implies that only one case may apply simultaneously.

-Note that the example above is complete and deterministic as conditions c1
+Note that the example above is complete and deterministic as conditions c1 and

 hold simultaneously.